Can You Use Vaseline On Fishing Reels?

 Can I use Vaseline on my fishing reels?

-Well, if you don’t have any fishing reel oil in hand, you can certainly use Vaseline.
+If you don’t have any fishing reel oil in hand, you can certainly use Vaseline.
 Vaseline mainly acts as a grease.
 So it won’t reach the smallest part of the reel.
 But you can keep the parts lubed that are reachable.

 Is Vaseline a good lubricant for fishing reels?